Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 **Here, $\lambda_1$ and $\lambda_2$ are weighting hyperparameters for $L_{\text{in}}$ and $L_{\text{cross}}$, respectively.
 Their values are tuned within the range [0, 1] with a step size of 0.1.
 After optimization, the best-performing values are set as $\lambda_1 = 0.5$ and $\lambda_2 = 0.3$.**

-7.You talk about 4 datasets.
+7. You talk about 4 datasets.
 Where do they come from?
 Is it public data?
 Is it published?
 How do you remove noisy bands?

 **This study conducts experiments on four publicly available hyperspectral datasets.
 Specifically, Chikusei is used as the source domain, while Indian Pines, Salinas, and Botswana serve as the target domains.
 The detailed information, data sources, and noise removal procedures for each dataset are as follows:**